Direct News

 Potential Shipping Delays Due to Port Congestion

-**We want to advise that our manufacturers are preparing to celebrate Chinese New Year, which will begin February 1, 2022.
-During this time, manufacturers are closed causing production to halt until businesses re-open.**
+**We want to advise that our manufacturers close for the month of February on an annual basis.
+During this time, production of items will halt until businesses re-open.**

 FREIGHTOS